-- The University governance structure and terms of reference for each committee are set out in QH Section 1 and its supplements. - 5.
-Register of collaborations and partnerships
+The University governance structure and terms of reference for each committee are set out in QH Section 1 and its supplements.

+5. Register of Collaboration and Partnerships

 A record of all the University's collaborations and partnerships, including validation service, is maintained on a central register.